nolanyee/data-science-portfolio/README.md

 ## Unstructured Data Analysis and Processing

 * Image Processing
   * [Depth Map Generator](depth-map-generator/README.md): Generates normal maps and depth maps from monocular images of  monochromatic matte bas-reliefs.
+The application is primarily for use in texturing 3D models.
 This program uses physical and mathematical approaches to solve this challenging problem.

   *Skills: Python, Image Processing, Linear Algebra, Multivariable Calculus, Visualization*